French Liaisons: The 3-Step Guide on When To Use Them

 Using French liaisons correctly will instantly make you sound like a more natural, fluid French speaker.

 But what are they, and how do you use them?

 Keep reading to learn how to master the French liaison and stop guessing when French letters are silent or spoken.

 - When Do You Liaise?

 What Is a Liaison?

-Simply stated, liaison in French is the practice of taking the last letter of one word (which normally wouldn’t be pronounced) and linking it to the beginning of the next word.
+Simply stated, it’s the practice of taking the last letter of one word (which normally wouldn’t be pronounced) and linking it to the beginning of the next word.
 This only happens when the second word begins with a vowel sound.

 To avoid having to make this sound, you pronounce the final consonant of the word, thus allowing the two words to be “linked” together.